CST495-Roberto-Isaac-Brandon/CST495-Project/README.md

 The following **required** user stories are complete:
 - [x] User can create account and login.
 - [x] User can view map.
+- [X] User location is on the map.
+- [X] User location radius is zoomed in.
 - [ ] User can take picture.
 - [ ] User's picture pinned automatically on map.
 - [ ] User can add a post as a pin.